apache/doris/docs/en/docs/advanced/materialized-index.md

 2. Automatic query matching

-	When the materialized view table is created, when querying the advertisement UV, Doris will automatically query the data from the materialized view `advertiser_uv` just created.
+	When the materialized index table is created, when querying the advertisement UV, Doris will automatically query the data from the materialized index `advertiser_uv` just created.
 For example, the original query statement is as follows:

 	```
 	SELECT advertiser, channel, count(distinct user_id) FROM advertiser_view_record GROUP BY advertiser, channel;
 	```

-	After the materialized view is selected, the actual query will be transformed into:
+	After the materialized index is selected, the actual query will be transformed into:

 	```
 	SELECT advertiser, channel, bitmap_union_count(to_bitmap(user_id)) FROM advertiser_uv GROUP BY advertiser, channel;
 	```

-	Through the EXPLAIN command, you can check whether Doris matches the materialized view:
+	Through the EXPLAIN command, you can check whether Doris matches the materialized index:

    ```sql
    mysql [test]>explain SELECT advertiser, channel, count(distinct user_id) FROM  advertiser_view_record GROUP BY advertiser, channel;